 - Configure and perform fault diagnosis on instruments using pneumatic, 4-20mA, HART (highway addressable remote transducer), MODBUS RTU (remote terminal unit), MODBUS TCP (transmission control protocol), Ethernet I/P or wireless signals for data transmission.

-- Test the accuracy of flowmeters, pressure gauges, temperature indicators, controllers and other recording, indicating or controlling instruments to locate defective components in the system, using a variety of test equipment, such as pressure gauges, pulse and signal generators, digital multi-meters and a laptop.
+- Using a variety of test equipment, such as pressure gauges, pulse and signal generators and digital multi-meters, test the accuracy of flowmeters, pressure gauges, temperature indicators, controllers and other recording, indicating or controlling instruments to locate defective components in the system.

 - Use computerized maintenance management system (CMMS) for maintaining records of preventative and demand maintenance requests.